cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-relationships.md

 {%endhighlight%}

 In the above example, we create a relationship type called `app_connected_to_db` which inherits from the base `connected_to` relationship type and implements a specific configuration (by running scripts/configure_my_connection.py) for the type.

+# Relationship interfaces
+Each relationship type has a `source_interface` and `target_interface`.

+For a given node:

+* The `source_interface` defines the lifecycle operations that will be executed on the node in which the relationship is declared.
+* The `target_interface` defines the lifecycle operations that will be executed on the node its relationship targets.

+Example:

+{%highlight yaml%}

+relationships:
+  source_connected_to_target:
+    derived_from: cloudify.relationships.connected_to
+    source_interfaces:
+      cloudify.interfaces.relationship_lifecycle:
+        postconfigure: scripts/configure_source_node.py
+    target_interfaces:
+      cloudify.interfaces.relationship_lifecycle:
+        postconfigure: scripts/configure_target_node.py

+node_templates:
+  source_node:
+    type: app
+    relationships:
+      - type: source_connected_to_target
+        target: target_node

+{%endhighlight%}

+In the above example we can see that the postconfigure lifecycle operation in the `source_connected_to_target` relationship type is configured once in its `source_interfaces`section and `target_interfaces` section.
+As such, the configure_source_node.py script will be executed in `source_node` instances and the configure_target_node.py will be executed in `target_node` instances.